 Typically, it involves a confidential assessment of employee performance and skills in an online survey.
 In some cases, it may be conducted through confidential interviews with management, peers, direct reports and other stakeholders by an experienced coach who then debriefs the participant on the results.

 Unfortunately, critical feedback can be hard to come by.
 Managers and executives everywhere are busy and tactically focused, which means that time and attention to giving careful and thorough performance review feedback on how we are doing is easily overlooked.

 Many organisations have come to recognise that 360-degree feedback is a powerful way to help people perform better and realise their full potential.
 Done well, it enables the participant to target personal development against business goals and personal career aspirations.

 There are some simple, yet effective steps to ensure the 360-degree feedback process is positive and constructive for participants and their raters.
-Here are some critical elements to keep in mind as you get started.

 In addition, it is important that the 360-degree survey instrument you use contains items that are directly related to the skills that lead to success at work.
 For this reason, we recommend the following 360-degree feedback systems: